Shoowa/vamos/README.md

 Create a feature with an existing SQL Table by following this process:
 1. Draft a SQL query.
 2. Generate Go code in _sqlc/data/_ based on the new SQL.
+3. Draft a new HTTP Handler.
+4. Register the new HTTP Handler with the Router.
+5. Add a log line.
+6. Add a metric line & register it.

 ### Draft A SQL Query
 In the directory _sqlc/queries/first_, add a file named _authors.sql_, then